VincentTam/vincenttam.github.io/source/_posts/2014-12-10-a-quick-markdown-syntax-error-detection-for-writing-mathjax-equations-in-octopress-posts-1.markdown

 9. Copy the kramdown code and paste it under the YAML header in the Markdown source file for an Octopress post.

+Therefore, I often excute the following editor commands in [Vim].

+    :" returns the relative path of the file the current buffer :echo expand('%')
+    :!kramdown % > %<.html
+    :sp %<.html
+{: .cliUB}

 ---
 [^underscore]:
     See [*Mathjax, Kramdown and Octopress*][underscore] by Lucy Park.